 BATHING – For a non-chemical treatment, I recommend bathing with a Citrus or Neem infused shampoo.
 Fleas hate these ingredients and tend to die very rapidly as long as they come in contact with the soap.

-- Leave shampoo to sit for at 10 minutes minimum while you scrub and rub
+- Leave shampoo to sit for at 10 minutes minimum while you scrub and rub, get a timer

 - be careful not to get into eyes